awsdocs/amazon-emr-release-guide/doc_source/emr-release-4x-details.md

 **Release 4\.9\.5 Configuration Classifications**

 Configuration classifications allow you to customize applications\.
 These often correspond to a configuration XML file for the application, such as `hive-site.xml`\.
-For more information, see [Configuring Applications](emr-configure-apps.md)\.
+For more information, see [Configure Applications](emr-configure-apps.md)\.

 **emr\-4\.9\.5 Classifications**